A New York Exploration of Art History

 Apply

-Application deadlines: course and housing: April 15, 2024; course only; May 1, 2024.
+Course and housing: April 14, 2025; course only: May 14, 2025.
 Please note that admission decisions are rolling until the class is full, and course caps are around 20 students.
+Apply by April 1, 2025 to be considered for a limited number of need-based discounts.
 We recommend early application.

 Application Requirements: this non-credit course is open to high school students who have completed their first year.
 The course is recommended for those with a 3.0 or better.
 No prior experience with the subject matter is required.